 You may also be interested in the following websites which offer online information and self-help tools to children and young people:

 Keep Your Head brings together good, reliable information on mental health and wellbeing for children and young people as well as their families and carers.

 Kooth is a free online service that offers emotional and mental health support for children and young people aged 11 – 19.
 Children and young people can have a "drop-in" chat with a counsellor or therapist or book a one-to-one session.

-On the local offer directory you can search for information on health services locally; it includes information on who the service is for, how to access the service and who to contact for more information.
+You can search for information on local health services in the Cambridgeshire Online Directory.
+This includes information on who the service is for, how to access the service and who to contact for more information.

 Planning health and care services

 Cambridgeshire and Peterborough Clinical Commissioning Group (CCG), the Local Authority and partners produce a Joint Strategic Needs Assessment (JSNA) which describes the future health, care and wellbeing needs of local people and identifies what plans need to be made so that services can meet their needs.